phpman > man > PREPARE(7)

 NOTES

-generic plan is the same across all executions, while a custom plan is generated for a
+plan is the same across all executions, while a custom plan is generated for a specific

-specific execution using the parameter values given in that call.
-Use of a generic plan
+execution using the parameter values given in that call.
+Use of a generic plan avoids

-avoids planning overhead, but in some situations a custom plan will be much more efficient
+planning overhead, but in some situations a custom plan will be much more efficient to

-to execute because the planner can make use of knowledge of the parameter values.
-(Of
+execute because the planner can make use of knowledge of the parameter values.
+(Of course, if

-course, if the prepared statement has no parameters, then this is moot and a generic plan
+the prepared statement has no parameters, then this is moot and a generic plan is always

 By default (that is, when plan_cache_mode is set to auto), the server will automatically

-parameters.
-The current rule for this is that the first five executions are done with
+The current rule for this is that the first five executions are done with custom plans and

-plans, by setting plan_cache_mode to force_generic_plan or force_custom_plan respectively.
+by setting plan_cache_mode to force_generic_plan or force_custom_plan respectively.
+This

-This setting is primarily useful if the generic plan's cost estimate is badly off for some
+setting is primarily useful if the generic plan's cost estimate is badly off for some reason,

-reason, allowing it to be chosen even though its actual cost is much more than that of a
+allowing it to be chosen even though its actual cost is much more than that of a custom plan.

 To examine the query plan PostgreSQL is using for a prepared statement, use EXPLAIN, for